• Skip to primary navigation

 Dry Ingredients

-Brown Sugar: I adore the caramel undertone that brown sugar adds to muffins.
-If you don’t have brown sugar, you could sub with golden or white sugar.
-You can also substitute with coconut sugar.
-I like to sprinkle extra sugar on top of the muffins to add an extra crunch.
+Brown Sugar: I love the caramel undertone that brown sugar adds to muffins.
+If you don’t have any, you can sub with golden or white sugar, or even coconut sugar.
+I like to sprinkle extra sugar on top of the muffins for added crunch.

-Baking Powder and Salt: Baking powder helps the bread rise.
-Remember that baking powder adds PUFF to a recipe which is exactly what we want here.
-Salt is added to enhance the flavours.
+Baking Powder and Salt: Baking powder helps the muffins rise.
+Salt enhances the overall flavours.

 Wet ingredients

-Bananas: we like to leave our bananas to ripen until the skins are fully brown.
+Bananas: We leave our bananas to ripen until the skins are fully brown.
 This creates a sweeter taste.
-Bananas are a wonderful binding agent and if you like even more chunks in your bread, throw in an extra banana.
+Bananas also act as a natural binding agent.
+If you prefer more texture, you can add an extra banana.

-Apple Sauce: this adds moisture and also replaces egg in our recipe.
-If you prefer to use egg instead of apple sauce, sub with 2 eggs if you are not vegan.
+Apple Sauce: This adds moisture and also replaces the egg in our recipe.
+If you prefer to use egg instead of apple sauce, substitute 2 eggs if you are not vegan.

-Plant Based Butter: I use room temperature unsalted butter.
-You can sub with dairy butter if you prefer.
+Plant-Based Butter: I use room temperature unsalted butter.
+You can substitute dairy butter if you prefer.

-Carrots: our hidden veggie adds moisture and little pops of colour to the muffins.
+Carrots: This hidden veggie adds moisture and little pops of colour to the muffins.
 I bet your kids won’t even notice!
-Win win.
+Win-win.

 Preheat oven to 350°F and gather all equipment and ingredients.
-Allow the butter and milk to come to room temperature before starting the recipe.
-Grate a small carrot, using the smallest grater holes.
-Pat the grated carrot dry with kitchen paper if the carrot seems excessively wet.
+Allow the butter and milk to come to room temperature before starting.
+Grate a small carrot, using the finest side of a grater, and pat dry with kitchen paper if it seems excessively wet.

 Grating a carrot on a metal grater with the peeler, a knife and peel on the left side.